-This is an easy confusion, as they all require formal documents (Policies & Procedures), security awareness training, audit, technical defences, incident response, etc. for the protection of data, across their data life-cycles.
-However, the main difference is that with Data Privacy the businesses are only the temporary custodians of this data, provided to them (on loan) from the Data Subjects (the information used to identify that person).
-Whereas, other business critical data will, typically, belong to the business (e.g. Intelectual Property, Salaries, etc.) or be of a financial nature and so the importance of this data is relatively easy to understand.
+These terms are easy to get confused with, as they all require formal documents, training for security awareness, auditing, technical defences, and incident responses for the protection of data.
+However, the main difference is that with data privacy, the businesses are only the temporary custodians of this data.
+Meaning that they are provided to them (on loan) from the data subjects.
+Whereas with other companies, critical data will, typically, belong to the business or be of a financial nature.
+Meaning that the importance of this data is relatively easy to understand.

-The Data Life-Cycle commences with Consent or Legitimate use and without which you are not able to comply with the data privacy principles and should refrain from the further use, transfer or storage of such data, moving straight to the final stage of the data life-cycle (Secure Disposal).
+The data life-cycle commences with consent or legitimate use and without which you are not able to comply with the data privacy principles and should refrain from further use, transfer or storage of such data, moving straight to the final stage of the data life-cycle (secure disposal).

 At the Heart of Data Privacy

 Businesses should recognise that data privacy should not be approached with minimal effort.
 They should demonstrate to their customers that they value the trust they have put in them to use their data responsibly.

 Many businesses have struggled to design and develop a suitable data privacy programme, which aligns to the business objectives and meets the requirements of their applicable privacy legislations.
 We have frequently heard businesses say that GDPR compliance is too expensive, too difficult to achieve and not worth the hassle.